Egress FQDN FAQ¶

 |FQDN Whitelist for non HTTP/HTTPS||Do not work independently, see Note 1||Do not Work independently, see Note 2|

 - There are two options to work around the issue:

 This is an expected behavior.
-If stateful firewall rule base is “Allow all”, the individual rules are “Deny” and FQDN is a whitelist, FQDN’s last implicit rule “DROP ALL” will effectively make the gateway to be a “Deny all” for any destinations the stateful firewall does not specify.
+If Stateful Firewall rule base is “Allow all”, the individual rules are “Deny” and FQDN is a whitelist, then FQDN’s last implicit rule “DROP ALL” will effectively make the gateway to be a “Deny all” for any destinations the Stateful Firewall does not specify.

 What happens if I enable FQDN and there are route tables that have an existing default route?¶

 When enabling egress filtering on a VPC, each subnet’s route table is reviewed.
 If there is an existing default route (0.0.0.0/0) in the route table, the following logic is used:

 Target Aviatrix action igw-* Ignore this route table anything other than igw-* Update the Target to point to the AVX GW ENI and remember the current value of Target. (see note below)